HaoguangYang/omniveyor_gazebo_world/README.md

     ```

 #### To operate the OmniVeyor robot:
   - The OmniVeyor is set up with a full suite of LiDAR, camera, IMU, and odometry sensors.
-To control its motion and receive its wheel odometry, try:
+To control its motion and receive its wheel odometry, try (again, use `Tab` key to autofill the message content, or just sequentially supply six floating point values):
     ```sh
     rostopic pub /cmd_vel geometry_msgs/Twist
     "linear: